 Is your teaching career in a rut?
 Have you lost the passion you had when you started your teaching career?
-Are you looking to maybe make a career change but don’t know where to start?
+Are you looking to make a career change and have no idea how to get started?

-There are several different career choices for teachers that you can follow if you have an education background and relevant transferable skills and accomplishments.
+There are several different career choices for teachers you can follow if you have an educational background and relevant transferable skills and accomplishments.

 Several of these second job options are quite unusual and ones that you may not have otherwise considered.
 You may ask the question:

 What can I do with a teaching degree if I don’t want to teach?
-There are many great career changes for teachers to research and identify what best suits their passion and strengths.
+There are many significant career changes for teachers to research and identify what best suits their passion and strengths.

 Teachers can use their transferable teaching skills for opportunities in human resources, marketing, sales, journalism, information science, publishing, childcare administration and higher education, and many more.